nishabe/Refresher-OBJC/README.md

 The project is intended to act as a catalogue for User Interface, Objective C Concepts and useful libraries.
 The purpose is not to include every minor aspects about Objective C, but to provide a simple reference material that comes handy during day today development related activities.

-The topics are divided in to three.
+The topics are divided in to two.
 They are 1.
 UI Controls 2.
 Concepts
 #1.
 UI Controls

 ### CONTROLS